 1998-99: DAAD (German Academic Exchange Service) Annual Grant, Berlin, Germany.

 “Corruption, Generation, and the Problem of Menstrua in Early Modern Alchemy,” in Blood Matters: Studies in European Literature and Thought, 1400-1700, edited by Eleanor Decamp and Bonnie Lander Johnson.
-Philadelphia: University of Pennsylvania Press, in press, expected 2017.
+Philadelphia: University of Pennsylvania Press, 2018.

 “Gemstones and Philosophers’ Stones,” in Wonder: 50 years of RISD Glass, edited by Denise Markonish Providence, RI: Rhode Island School of Design, 2017.